SwissDataScienceCenter/renku/docs/user/interactive_basics.rst

 The template you choose when you create a project on RenkuLab (or locally call ``renku init`` on your project) determines the kind of interactive environment that is available to launch.
-Here's a guide to the templates provided:

-* ``Basic Python Project``: JupyterLab
-* ``Basic R Project``: RStudio AND JupyterLab with R kernel
-* ``Minimal Renku`` (language-agnostic): JupyterLab

-This can be customized -- see :ref:`customizing`.
+Once it is initialized, your project can easily be modified, for example to install additional libraries into the environment - see :ref:`customizing`.
+We provide templates for basic Python, R, and Julia projects.
+If you wish to use custom templates for your projects, you can build your own!
+Please refer to the :ref:`templating <templates>` documentation.

 Starting a new Interactive Environment
 --------------------------------------

-When you choose to start a new interactive environment, you will need to select some configurations.
-If you're not sure what options to select, it's best to keep the defaults.
-If, however, you've tried launching a project with the defaults and it crashed on you, you might want to increase some processing power or memory.

-Here's the run down for the configuration options.
+When starting a new interactive environment, you will be asked to configure it.
+The default configuration should work well for most situations.
+If, however, you encountered problems with an environment (for example, a crash), you might want to increase some processing power or memory.
+Here's the rundown of the configuration options.

 +------------------------------+-------------------------------------------------------------------------------------------+
 | Option                       | Description                                                                               |